Deploying RHEL 9 on Amazon Web Services

 - Click Review and Launch and verify your selections.

 - Click Launch.
-You are prompted to select an existing key pair or create a new key pair.
-Select the key pair you created when Setting up the AWS environment.
+Select an existing key pair or create a new key pair.
+For selecting a key pair, see Setting up the AWS environment.

 - Click Launch Instances.